Board of County Commissioners

-The Board of County Commissioners, created by the State Constitution, is composed of three Commissioners elected by the people.
-The County is divided into three districts, as equal in population as possible and numbered 1, 2, and 3 respectively.
-One Commissioner is elected from each district.
-Boundaries are set once every 10 years following the federal census.
+Created by the Oklahoma State Constitution, the Board of County Commissioners is composed of 3 Commissioners who are elected by the people.
+Comanche County is divided into 3 districts, as equal in population as possible, and numbered 1, 2, and 3.
+One Commissioner is elected to administer each district.
+Boundaries for the districts are set once every 10 years following the Federal census.

-The board meets in public session to transact county business.
-According to law and to principles of good government, the commissioners must act as a board in order to enter into contracts, make purchases, or make any other agreements affecting the county.
+The Board meets publicly when transacting county business.
+By law, the commissioners must act as a board to: enter into contracts, make purchases, or make agreements that will affect the county.

-When the county anticipates major purchases or construction projects, the board advertises for bids and lets all contracts for these public works.
-State law also allows the Board, when necessary, to incur indebtedness in the name of the county.
-Commissioners are empowered to call county bond issue elections when necessary for public projects.
+The Board advertises for bids and approves contracts for major purchases or construction projects within the county.
+State law allows the Board to incur indebtedness in the name of the county when necessary.
+Commissioners are empowered to call county bond issue elections when necessary for county projects.